ironFe93/perciban/README.md

 Un CCI es una cadena de 20 dígitos, que consiste del Numero de Cuenta Bancario en adición a una serie de dígitos.
 Este CCI se usa para operaciones cruzadas entre bancos.
 Lo que hace esta herramienta es reconocer una cadena de 20 dígitos como un CCI y luego transformarlo a su numero de cuenta correspondiente.

+HOW TO USE:

+This library exposes two functions:

+getBankFromCCI:

+Expects a correct CCI, returns a string containing the CCI bank name

+getDetailsFromCCI:

+Expects a correct CCI, return an object containing the name of the bank, the account number, and if available, the currency of the account and the type of account.